Rohingya people: Arrival of Islam

 Due to its coastline on the Bay of Bengal, Arakan was a key centre of maritime trade and cultural exchange between Burma and the outside world, since the time of the Indian Maurya Empire.
 According to Syed Islam, a political science scholar, Arab merchants had been in contact with Arakan since the third century, using the Bay of Bengal to reach Arakan.
-A southern branch of the Silk Road connected India, Burma, and China since the neolithic period.
+A southern branch of the Silk Road connected India, Burma, and China since the Neolithic period.
 Arab traders are recorded in the coastal areas of southeast Bengal, bordering Arakan, since the 9th century.
 The Rohingya population trace their history to this period.

-According to Syed Islam, the earliest Muslim settlements in the Arakan region began in the 7th-century.
+According to Syed Islam, the earliest Muslim settlements in the Arakan region began in the 7th century.
 The Arab traders were also missionaries and they began converting the local Buddhist population to Islam by about 788 CE, states Syed Islam.
 Besides these locals converting to Islam, Arab merchants married local women and later settled in Arakan.
 As a result of intermarriage and conversion, the Muslim population in Arakan grew.
-This claim by Sayed Islam saying that, by 788 CE, locals in Arakan were being converted into Muslims clearly contradicts historian Yegar's findings which say, even in 1203, Bengal is the easternmost point of Islamic expansion, not to say further into Arakan.
+This claim by Sayed Islam saying that, by 788 CE, locals in Arakan were converting to Islam clearly contradicts historian Yegar's findings which say, even in 1203, Bengal is the easternmost point of Islamic expansion, not to say further into Arakan.

 The alternate view contests that Islam arrived in the Arakan region in the 1st-millennium.
 According to this view, this Rohingya history is not based on any evidence, rather is based on "fictitious stories, myths and legends".
 According to Southeast Asian Buddhism history scholar and an ordained Buddhist monk Ashon Nyanuttara, there is scant historical data and archaeological evidence about the early political and religious history of the Arakan people and the Rakhaing region.
-The limited evidence available suggests that Buddhism, possibly the Mahayana tradition, was well established by the 4th-century in the region under the Candra Buddhist dynasty.
+The limited evidence available suggests that Buddhism, possibly the Mahayana tradition, was well established by the 4th century in the region under the Candra Buddhist dynasty.
 Muslim community's expansion and the growth of Islam into the region came much later with Bengali Muslims from the region that is now a part of Bangladesh.
 Further, the term "Rohingya" does not appear in any regional text of this period and much later.
 That term was adopted by "a few Bengali Muslim intellectuals who were direct descendants of immigrants from Chittagong district [Bengal]" in the 20th-century, states historian Aye Chan.